 The first of the seven HACCP principles is a two-step process.
 The processes involved in this HACCP step are (1) hazard identification and (2) hazard analysis.
 Under this HACCP principle, the team will list down the food safety hazards that are most likely to occur in relation to the product at hand.

-Accurate identification of hazards is a very important part of HACCP food safety plans.
 Unidentified and unanalyzed food products could lead to potential food safety issues in the future.
-The likelihood and severity of each hazard would determine if it needs to be considered on the HACCP plan.
-A food service business dealing with both nut-free and nut-containing products, which are considered high-risk foods must put an emphasis on sanitation steps to prevent cross-contamination during production and releasing hazardous food to the public.
-On the contrary, they do not have to be concerned with the temperature control fluctuations during storage.
+The likelihood and severity of each hazard would determine if it needs to be considered in the HACCP plan.
+A food service business dealing with both nut-free and nut-containing products, which are considered high-risk foods, must emphasize sanitation steps to prevent cross-contamination during production and releasing hazardous food to the public.
+On the contrary, they do not have to be concerned with temperature control fluctuations during storage.

 Principle 2.
 Determine critical control points (CCPs)

 Critical control points are processing steps that are applied to the product to keep it safe and free from any health hazard.
 The most common CCPs are the cooling of potentially hazardous foods, thermal processing, and consistent maintenance of temperature for cooked food and ingredient storage, such as in hot holding foods.
 Other less common CCPs include physical hazard detection, thermal process, refrigeration, chemical testing, and even some advanced testings such as RT-PCR detection of pathogenic microorganisms.

-Your business would consider these steps crucial since they control the identified hazards and must always be monitored if they are constantly met.
+Your business would consider these steps crucial if they control the identified hazards and must always be monitored if they are constantly met.
 Critical control points for products and processes greatly vary from one another.
 A practical example of a critical control point is the proper keeping of food temperature for cooked rice.
-Studies have shown that rice can be easily contaminated by the microbial pathogen Bacillus cereus which can cause a severe foodborne illness as a result of ingesting their toxins.
-If rice were a high acid product, this hazard will not be a major concern.
-As a solution, the critical point in this situation is to keep the product at low temperatures to control the growth of the microorganism.
+Studies have shown that rice can be easily contaminated by the microbial pathogen Bacillus cereus, which can cause severe food poisoning as a result of ingesting its toxins.
+If rice were a high-acid product, this hazard would not be a major concern.
+As a solution, the critical point in this situation is to keep the product at low temperatures to control the levels of pathogens.

 Principle 3.
 Establish critical limits

-In order to know whether a process served its purpose in maintaining food safety, regulatory standards must be set.
-In the food industry and in the context of HACCP principles, these standards are termed critical limits.
+To know whether a process serves its purpose in maintaining food safety, regulatory requirements must be set.
+In the food industry and the context of HACCP principles, these standards are termed critical limits.
 These limits are established based on scientific literature and are usually presented in numerical values.

 Principle 4.
 Establish monitoring procedures

-Deviations from established critical limits require a stringent monitoring technique.
-Your business will only know if your product has undergone the correct degree of processing if adequate CCP monitoring procedures are in place.
+Non-compliance from established critical limits requires a strict monitoring technique.
+You will only know if your product has undergone the correct degree of processing if adequate CCP monitoring procedures are in place.
 The monitoring procedure serves as a tracking record for your operations as well as a written document of deviations that occur.

-This HACCP principle requires your team to come up with comprehensive and precise monitoring forms that will be able to capture the important information needed for your foodservice operations and serve as control measures.
-Critical limits and appropriate preventive controls must be noted in concerned monitoring forms for reference.
-Proper training on how to test for specific parameters must be prioritized in your business.
+The fourth HACCP principle requires your team to come up with comprehensive and precise monitoring forms that will be able to capture the important information needed for your food service operations and serve as control measures.
+Critical limits and appropriate preventive controls must be noted in the concerned monitoring forms for reference.
+Proper and effective training on how to test for specific parameters must be prioritized in your business.

 Principle 5.
 Establish corrective actions

 Despite having a preventive nature, your HACCP food safety program is not designed to be a zero-fail system.
-That is, the loss of control and occurrence of deviations cannot be totally eliminated, rather it is only minimized.
+The loss of control and occurrence of deviations cannot be totally eliminated; rather, it is only minimized.
 This fact is especially true for high-risk processes.
-Although, frequent occurrence of deviations and risks would mean that modifications with your operations may be needed.
+Although, frequent occurrences of deviations and risks would mean that modifications to your operations may be needed.

-If in case maximum or minimum limits are not met in your processing, appropriate corrective actions must be done.
-These actions are considered as solutions to non-compliance.
-The decisions may either be, but are not limited to, reprocessing, extended processing, or disposal.
+If in case maximum or minimum limits are not met in your processing, appropriate corrective actions must be taken.
+These actions are considered solutions to non-compliant products.
+The decisions may either be, but are not limited to, reprocessing, extended processing, or disposal of unsafe products.

-Corrective actions are important in HACCP food safety plans.
-Their aim is to minimize profit loss due to deviations and protect both the consumers and your food establishment from food safety issues.
+Corrective actions are important in the effective implementation of HACCP food safety plans.
+They aim to minimize profit loss due to deviations and protect both the consumers and your food establishment from food safety issues.
 Deviations from critical limits may lead to the complete disposal of unsafe food products.
-This decision means loss of profit from the used raw materials, time, and manpower.
+This decision means a loss of profit from the used raw materials, time, and manpower.

 In addition to implementing corrective actions, documenting the actions taken and their results are equally important.
-This part of the HACCP principles will help trace any potential hazard or complaints which might occur in the future.
+This part of the HACCP principles will help trace the source of potential hazards or complaints which might occur in the future.

-As mandated by the FDA, all concerned businesses are required o verify the effectiveness of their HACCP plan.
 This HACCP principle includes the verification activities of the hazard evaluation itself, identification procedures, monitoring, and authorized corrective actions.
 Over time, operations will change as much as raw materials will.
-This means that the appropriateness of your HACCP food safety plans may also vary.
+This means that the appropriateness of your HACCP food safety plans may also change.

 The verification principle also ensures that the current HACCP system is being followed by the whole team.
-You can use this principle as a way to evaluate whether modifications are needed on your operations or if they are still effective.
-This HACCP principle also allows your HACCP team to reevaluate any food safety hazards that might have been developed and were not included in the current HACCP system.
+It also allows your HACCP team to reevaluate any food safety hazards that might have been developed and were not included in the current HACCP system.
 The verification process step must include procedures to help reevaluate the HACCP plan and update it according to new legal requirements for the improvement of a safe food production process.

-These verifications usually come with regulatory agency audits which will extensively reassess the validity of the businesses' HACCP system.
+Verification steps usually come with food regulatory agency audits, which will extensively reassess the validity of the businesses' HACCP system.
 Verifications are especially important when new methods are introduced to the operations.
 Reassessment of potential health hazards that this new method of preparation may have is required by the HACCP system.

 Principle 7.
 Establish record-keeping and documentation procedures

-A part of the seven HACCP principles requires documentation of all important activities such as the HACCP plan itself, the summary of food safety hazard analysis, monitoring program, deviations, corrective actions, verifications, and standard operating procedures.
+A part of the seven HACCP principles requires record-keeping procedures for all important activities, such as the HACCP plan itself, the summary of food safety hazard analysis, monitoring program, deviations, corrective actions, verifications, and standard operating procedures.

 Your HACCP plan will also serve as a tool for traceability purposes should a food safety issue present itself and create an unsafe product.
 This compilation is also needed for regular audits to help your team assess if the current HACCP program is still effective.